 Anypoint Platform Introduction

 Anypoint platform provides integration between B2B and led-connectivity to different data services, applications, devices and API’s through Network Application in cloud, on-premises or Hybrid(both) using API’s.
-It allows to design API’s for the services and validates them prior building them.
-Build, edit, test and debug integrations graphically in an intuitive drag and drop environment.
+It allows to design API’s for the services and validates them prior building them. .
 Anypoint platform gets easily connected to any data source from mainframes and databases to ERP’s, SaaS apps, mobile apps and IoT devices.

 Anypoint Platform is an integrated set of individual products.

-Mule is a.
-It is a runtime engine of Anypoint Platform that allows to connect any application in cloud and on-premise or both.
+Mule is a runtime engine of Anypoint Platform that allows to connect any application in cloud and on-premise or both.

 API design can be done through Hand-coding, swagger, Blueprint, RAM